A simple thoran from Kerala using the Amaranth leaves that I grew in my garden – Cheera Thoran or Amaranth leaves stir fry!

 I have a patch of Red and Green Amaranth growing in my kitchen garden right now.
 Have you noticed this about green leafy plants?
 They are so giving.
 I harvest both varieties on a weekly basis by chopping the leaves on top and by next week it is ready to harvest again.

 Like most green (or red) leafy vegetables, Amaranth leaves are almost like a super food.
 They are packed with vitamin K, folate, riboflavin, vitamin A, vitamin B6 and vitamin C. They are also a terrific source of minerals like manganese, iron, copper, calcium, magnesium, potassium and phosphorus.
 They are also great for digestion, promoting good cholesterol and they are super delicious.
-Do I still need to convince you more to eat them
+Do I still need to convince you more to eat them?

-I made this thoran last week and we all loved it including the child.
+I made this thoran last week and we all loved it, including the child.
 The thoran also marks an important stage in my life.
 I literally cooked with coconut oil for the first time ever.
-Start of this year when someone asked me what is one ingredient you want to experiment with this year, without a hesitation I said “Coconut Oil” because as much as I was reading up about the goodness of coconut oil I couldn’t get myself to cook with it.
+Start of this year when someone asked me what is one ingredient you want to experiment with this year, without a hesitation I said “Coconut Oil”.
+Because as much as I was reading up about the goodness of coconut oil I couldn’t get myself to cook with it.
 But people told me thoran is the best dish to try cooking if you want to try using Coconut Oil and I could see what a difference it made to this dish.
-Post that I have used Coconut Oil in many more dishes as well and though there is a taste that one is aware of while eating it is far less sharper than I thought it would be.
+Post that I have used Coconut Oil in many more dishes as well and though there is a taste that one is aware of while eating but it is far less sharper than I thought it would be.